 Used car values surge amid stock car shortage

 Currently, a global lack of microchips has meant delays and shortages in the supply of new cars.
 This is a challenging time for the auto industry and stock has become very limited.
 Meanwhile, the surge in demand for stock cars has resulted in inflated used car prices.
 Usually, in September used car values dip as demand is lower because more people choose the new car, new reg plate option instead.
-However, that hasn’t been the case this year as stock cars are in huge demand.
+However, that hasn’t been the case this year as in stock cars are in huge demand.

 What does this mean for customers?